Asylum seekers are either accommodated in a reception centre or receive a monthly financial allowance to cover all costs of their stay in Poland.

 Under the law, the material reception conditions offered in the centre are granted as a rule to all asylum seekers.
 An asylum seeker can obtain assistance granted outside the centre upon request, examined by the Head of the Office for Foreigners.
-It can be granted for organisational, safety or family reasons or to prepare asylum seekers for an independent life after they have received any form of protection.
+It can be granted for organisational, safety or family reasons or to prepare asylum seekers for independent life after they have received any form of protection.
 Most of the requests are accepted.
-In 2020, due to pandemic COVID-19, the Office for Foreigners encouraged asylum seekers to live outside the reception centres.

-- attend Polish language course and receive basic material supplies necessary for the course;
+- attend a Polish language course and receive basic material supplies necessary for the course;

 - receive school supplies for children, including, as far as possible, the expenses for extra-curricular classes, sports and recreational activities;